albertosgz/kooomo-code-challenge/README.md

 The previous data is available on `.env` file.

 Once the schema is created, open another terminal, and run next command to migrate the database:
+Once the schema is created run next command to migrate the database:
 ```shell
 $ ./vendor/bin/sail artisan migrate
 ```